JANICE MULLER

 Nibble, Nibble, Little Mouse… an immersive theatrical experience based on Hansel & Gretel for primary school children, presented over two weekends at the Newstead ArtsHub

-Guest lecturer, directing program, VCA School of Drama
+casual lecturer, MA directing course, VCA School of Drama

 2017 director, world premiere, Biographica, composer Mary Finsterer, libretto Tom Wright, Sydney Chamber Opera/Sydney Festival